List of Kamisama Minarai: Himitsu no Cocotama characters: Cocotamas

 "Cocotama" is derived from the Japanese words "kokoro", and "tamashii".
-The concept of the characters is based on the tsukumogami, guardian angels, real or mythological animals and Kuroko.
+The concept of the characters is based on the tsukumogami with elements from ninjas and Kuroko and real or mythological animals.

 Cocotamas Contracted to Kokoro

-The secondary main protagonist of "Himitsu no Cocotama", he is an Orange Cocotama born from Kokoro's Colored pencil that she owned when she was 3, and is referred as the "Colored Pencil God".
-His full title is "Lucky Lucky Tamakoronosuke-no-Mikoto" (ラキラキのたまころの助のみこと, Rakiraki no Tamakoronosuke no Mikoto) and his mark on his pants is a green Four-Leafed Clover.
-He is reckless with his luck, even though his magic fails most of the time, giving him bad luck.
+The main heroine of this work.
+LuckyTama is an orange hamster-like Cocotama born from Kokoro's treasured colored pencils when she was 3, and is referred to as "The Colored Pencil God".
+His full name is "Lucky Lucky Tamakoronosuke-no-Mikoto" (ラキラキのたまころの助のみこと, Rakiraki no Tamakoronosuke no Mikoto) and the mark on his eggshell underpants is a pastel green four-leaf clover.
+He is a curious and playful boy who says his catchphrase "Lucky!", and likes to draw pictures.

-The third main protagonist of "Himitsu no Cocotama", she is a Pink Cocotama born from Kokoro's Piano that she played when she was 3, and is referred as the "Piano Goddess".
-Her full title is "Mellow Melorin Princess-no-Mikoto" (メロメロリン姫のみこと, Meromerorin-hime no Mikoto) and her mark on her pants is a magenta heart.
+The secondary heroine of this work.
+Melory is a pink poodle-like Cocotama born from the piano that Kokoro played when she was 3, and is referred to as "The Piano God".
+Her full name is "Mellow Melorin Princess-no-Mikoto" (メロメロリン姫のみこと, Meromerorin-hime no Mikoto) and the mark on her eggshell underpants is a magenta heart.
+She is bright and naive, and can sing songs.
+However, she hates songs that Oshaki sings and makes funny faces when hearing theme.